AhmedMKA99/EduChain-Immutable-Ledger/README.md

 Detection Rate: Successfully detected 100% of manual data injections during integrity testing.

 Scalability: Engineered a RESTful architecture capable of handling multiple transaction requests before mining.
 ---

-### Your Next Step
-Now that your documentation is finished, you should focus on your online presence. **Would you like me to draft a high-impact LinkedIn post** that explains the security value of this project to your professional network?